ionic-team/stencil/STYLE_GUIDE.md

 # Stencil Style Guide

 This is a component style guide created and enforced internally by the core team of Stencil, for the purpose of standardizing [Ionic Core](http://ionicframework.com/) components.
 This should only be used as a reference for other teams in creating their own style guides.
-Feel free to modify to your teams own preference.
+Feel free to modify to your team's own preference.

 ## File structure